aar9nk/final-project-JWD4/task-7/README.md

 > - [Using Data Attributes](https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use_data_attributes)
 > - [Template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals)

 In order to find the correct Task we want to update, we need a way to find which `TaskManager`'s `Task`'s "Done" button we clicked on the page.
-To do this, we'll be using our unique `id` we set for each task in the previous project steps.
+To do this, we'll be using the unique `id` we set for each task in the previous project steps.

-Before we do however, we'll need to make sure we add this `id` to the HTML of each `task`, so that we can later retrieve the `id` and use it to look up which `task` we clicked.
+Before we do, we'll need to make sure we add this `id` to the HTML of each `task`, so that we can later retrieve the `id` and use it to look up which `task` we clicked.

 1. In `js/taskManager.js`, find the `createTaskHtml` function created in the project's **Task 7**.